Matchings in hypercubes extend to long cycles: Preliminaries

 \begin{lemma} Half-layers in~$Q_d$ satisfy the following properties: \begin{enumerate}[label=(\roman*),leftmargin=8mm, noitemsep, topsep=1pt plus 1pt] \item The union of two half-layers~$L$ and~$L'$ in different directions is a collection of paths of length~2, i.e., every edge of~$L$ is incident with exactly one edge of~$L'$ and vice versa, and they share exactly~$2^{d-2}$ vertices. \item The union of $k$ half-layers in $k$ different directions avoids exactly~$2^{d-k}$ vertices of~$Q_d$. \end{enumerate} \end{lemma}

-\begin{proof} To prove~(i), let $i$ and~$j$ be the directions of~$L$ and~$L'$, respectively, and consider the decomposition of~$Q_d$ into disjoint 4-cycles of the form~$C=(u,u^i,(u^i)^j,u^j)$ for some~$u\in V(Q_d)$.
-From the two pairs of opposite edges in directions~$i$ and~$j$ in~$C$, exactly one belongs to~$L$ and one to~$L'$, respectively.
+\begin{proof} To prove~(i), let $i$ and~$j$ be the directions of~$L$ and~$L'$, respectively, and consider the partition of~$Q_d$ into disjoint 4-cycles of the form~$C=(u,u^i,(u^i)^j,u^j)$ for some~$u\in V(Q_d)$.
+From the two pairs of opposite edges in directions~$i$ and~$j$ in~$C$, exactly one edge belongs to~$L$ and one edge to~$L'$, respectively.

 To prove~(ii), note that the vertices~$x$ of~$Q_d$ that are avoided by a half-layer in direction~$j$ are exactly those that satisfy the equation~$\sum_{i\in[d]\setminus\{j\}}x_i=a\pmod{2}$ for some $a\in\{0,1\}$.
 Consequently, the vertices that are avoided simultaneously by $k$ half-layers in $k$ different directions satisfy $k$ linearly independent equations of this form (over~$\mathbb{Z}_2$), so the number of solutions is~$2^{d-k}$. \end{proof}